goossens/ObjectTalk/README.md

 A special thanks also goes to
-[Gunther Rademacher](https://github.com/GuntherRademacher) for his ["RailRoad Diagram Generator"](https://www.bottlecaps.de/rr/ui) which is used in the documentation to visualize the ObjectTalk grammer.
+[Gunther Rademacher](https://github.com/GuntherRademacher) for his ["RailRoad Diagram Generator"](https://www.bottlecaps.de/rr/ui) which is used in the documentation to visualize the ObjectTalk grammar.

 A another special thanks goes to the team that wrote the [Swift](https://swift.org) computer language